ampproject/amphtml/extensions/amp-story/amp-story-page-attachment.md

 ### `cta-image` (optional)

 String representing a URL pointing to an image.
-48x48px is suggested.
+Optimize performance and avoid distortion by using a 48x48px image.

 ```html
 <amp-story-page-attachment